-The Transformative Climate Communities (TCC) Program may be the most innovative, comprehensive, and equitable experiment in community-scale climate action, ever.
-Bringing together many California Climate Investments projects into one program, TCC supports community-led development and infrastructure projects in clean transportation, affordable housing, renewable energy, energy efficiency, urban greening, and more.
-TCC is a high profile program dedicated to empowering communities most impacted by poverty and pollution to choose their community vision, strategies, and projects to enact transformational change – all with data-driven milestones and measurable outcomes.
+The Transformative Climate Communities Program (TCC) may be the most innovative, comprehensive, and equitable experiment in community-scale climate action, ever.
+State funding via California Climate Investments, along with leveraged funding, supports community-led development and infrastructure projects in clean transportation, affordable housing, renewable energy, energy efficiency, urban greening and more.
+TCC is a high-profile program dedicated to empowering communities most burdened by poverty and pollution to choose their community vision, strategies, and projects to enact transformational change – all with data-driven milestones and measurable outcomes.

 State proceeds from California’s carbon Cap-and-Trade Program flow into the Greenhouse Gas Reduction Fund (GGRF) and then are appropriated by the Legislature as California Climate Investments.
 This LCI report provides a guide to California Climate Investments, focusing on those programs most targeted to benefit disadvantaged communities.
 The report provides an overview of each program and then analyzes program investments based on recent funding levels (inputs) before and after the GGRF.
 Additionally, the authors establish a framework to systematically assess program inputs, outputs, outcomes, and impacts.
 They also make recommendations to enhance benefits from the investments.

 (2014 summit and report)

 Author: Colleen Callahan (see report for list of the many other contributors)